DorinDaniil/Garage/README.md

 ### Examples

-For examples of how to use the GenerativeAugmentations refer to the example.ipynb
+More examples of how to use the Generative Augmentations refer to the `example.ipynb`

 ## Download augmented datasets